Salaries & JobsUpdated March 2026

 LowNational avg: $62,500High

 Evansville's midwestern location means short construction seasons compress demand into six to eight months, which can mean premium pricing in spring and summer.
 The housing picture is equally important: one of America's more affordable housing markets, where homeownership is within reach for most working families.
-When it comes to electrician salary, the local workforce reflects a more relaxed labor market where service providers compete on price as much as reputation.
+When it comes to electrician salary, the local workforce reflects a more relaxed labor market where businesses compete on price as much as reputation.
 This is a place where seasonal rhythms shape pricing more than most residents realize.

 What Matters Most